 Theory of mind

-It consists of the ability to know the thoughts and intentions of the person you are communicating with.
+A sophisticated skill in communication, theory of mind pertains to perceiving the thoughts and intentions of the person you’re conversing with.

 Control of the situation